-to a narrow range of comparisons across land area measures.
+The main advantage of this approach is that there are readily available empirical measures of population density.
+However, keeping constant population size, changes in population density only speak to a narrow range of comparisons across land area measures.
 A more thorough inspection of equation (9) suggests that the prediction would refer more precisely to some concept of population concentration around the capital city.
 An adequate concept of concentration around a center is what we need to capture geographical changes in the distribution G(w, d).
 We will discuss such a concept later, in the empirical implementation.

-In sum, we are able to provide another set of testable predictions coming from this extended framework: population density and population concentration should have positive effects on redistribution in non-democratic countries, as they should be associated with an increased revolutionary threat.
+In sum, we are able to provide another set of testable predictions coming from this extended framework: the geographical distribution of population affects redistribution in non-democratic countries.
+More specifically, greater population density and concentration around the capital city should have positive effects on redistribution in these countries, as they should be associated with an increased revolutionary threat.